Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Histogram Size Bias

 \section{Histogram Size Bias}

-Having discussed the assumptions imposed on the dataset by applying the TVOR approach, we now move to show that --- even if these assumptions were true for the considered dataset --- the TVOR approach is biased towards assigning higher outlier scores to longer lists.

-Exactly to avoid size bias, the outlier score is normalized in \eqref{dd} by dividing the difference between the actual histogram DTV and the expected DTV by $\sqrt{N}$, where $N$ is the histogram size.
-As the authors comment in \citep{BanEle21}, such a normalization is a heuristic.
-In the case of this dataset, it is in fact insufficient.
+Having discussed the assumptions imposed on the dataset by applying the TVOR approach, we now move to show that{,} even if these assumptions were true for the considered dataset{,} the TVOR approach is biased towards assigning higher outlier scores to longer lists. {As described in Sec.~\mbox{\ref{prel}}, e}xactly to avoid size bias { --- an undesirable feature also noted in other statistical tests \mbox{\cite{Hab88}} --- } the {TVOR outlier score is normalized} by dividing the difference between the actual histogram DTV and the expected DTV by $\sqrt{N}$, where $N$ is the histogram size. {However, as noted in Sec.~\mbox{\ref{prel}}, the motivation for both this normalization and the choice of the class $aN+b\sqrt{N}$ for the expected DTV is reliant on all histograms being drawn \textit{from the same probability distribution}}.
+The authors of \mbox{\cite{BanEle21}} state that in practice such a normalization works well, ``even though it may introduce inaccuracies''.
+In the case of this dataset, {where underlying distributions, as well as their DTVs, are different,} such a normalization indeed does not completely remove bias.

+To show the existence of bias, we {use several methods.
+We first calculate the correlation coefficient between histogram sizes and $d'$ scores.
+Its value is indeed positive and equals $0.17$.
+To place this value in comparison, the ``random noise'' correlation coefficient between the dataset histogram sizes and $7106$ samples chosen from a normal distribution is generally smaller by a factor of, roughly, $10$--$100$.}

-To show the bias, we fit a standard linear regression model on the set $\{(N_i,d'(h_i)~|~1\leq i\leq 7106\}$ of USHMM histograms, where $N_i$ is the size of histogram $h_i$, and $d'(h_i)$ is its outlier score computed from \eqref{dd}.
-We easily find that the best fit is given by Given that the dataset contains 7106 elements, a similar fit is naturally obtained by excluding the Jasenovac list from the fitting.
-While the coefficient of $4.017\cdot 10^{-5}$ may not seem significant for small $N$, we keep in mind that the Jasenovac list contains $N=78493$ elements.
+{Motivated by the established correlation, we} use a linear regression model on the set $\{(N_i,d'(h_i)~|~i\leq 7106\}$ of USHMM histograms, where $N_i$ is the size of histogram $h_i$, and $d'(h_i)$ is its outlier score computed from \eqref{dd}.
+We easily find that the best fit is given by A similar fit is obtained by excluding the Jasenovac list from the fitting.
+While the coefficient of $4.017\cdot 10^{-5}$ may not seem significant for small $N$, we keep in mind that the Jasenovac list contains $N=78493$ elements. {We emphasize that we have no reason to believe that linear regression, or any other model, provides the best description for the relationship between sample size and $d'$-score.
+We simply first chose linear regression because of its simplicity and correspondence to correlation \mbox{\cite{WooEll07}}.
+We also certainly do not claim that the $d'$-score depends \textit{just} on the sample size.}

-The identified bias is actually alluded to in \citep[Appendix~D]{BanEle21} itself, in the discussion of the Jasenovac sublists.
-After noting that even the sublist with the highest outlier $d'$ score has a lower outlier score than the entire list, the authors indeed attribute it to ``the fact that the sample with birth years of Serbian inmates has fewer values than the whole Jasenovac list [...].
-Because of that, such similar deviations are considered to be less likely on a larger sample and thus the whole Jasenovac list has a slightly larger value of score $d'$''.
-They, however, still proceed to claim that a high $d'$ score renders the Jasenovac list and the Serbian victims' sublist ``potentially problematic'' \citep[Appendix~D]{BanEle21}.